Chaitalykundu/Data-Engineer/11-Terraform/Theory/Provider/01-Theory.md

 # Provider

-Providers are the bridge between Terraform and the external infrastructure.
+Providers are the **bridge between Terraform and the external infrastructure**.

 A provider is a plugin that allows Terraform to manage and interact with external APIs or services (like AWS, Azure, GitHub, Kubernetes, etc.).